Benchmarking Analytical Query Processing in Intel SGXv2: Abstract

 \section{Abstract}

-The recently introduced second generation of Intel SGX (SGXv2) lifts memory size limitations of the first generation.
-Theoretically, this promises to enable secure and highly efficient analytical DBMSs in the cloud.
-To validate this promise, in this paper, we conduct the first in-depth evaluation study of running analytical query processing algorithms inside SGXv2.
-Our study reveals that state-of-the-art query operators like radix joins and SIMD-based scans can indeed achieve high performance inside SGXv2 enclaves.
-These operations are orders of magnitude faster than joins optimized for the discontinued SGXv1 hardware.
-However, substantial performance overheads are still caused by subtle hardware and software differences influencing code execution inside an SGX enclave.
-We investigate these differences and propose new optimizations to bring the performance inside the enclave on par with native code execution outside an enclave.
+Trusted Execution Environments (TEEs), such as Intel's Software Guard Extensions (SGX), are increasingly being adopted to address trust and compliance issues in the public cloud.
+Intel SGX's second generation (SGXv2) addresses many limitations of its predecessor (SGXv1), offering the potential for secure and efficient analytical cloud DBMSs.
+We assess this potential and conduct the first in-depth evaluation study of analytical query processing algorithms inside SGXv2.
+Our study reveals that, unlike SGXv1, state-of-the-art algorithms like radix joins and SIMD-based scans are a good starting point for achieving high-performance query processing inside SGXv2.
+However, subtle hardware and software differences still influence code execution inside SGX enclaves and cause substantial overheads.
+We investigate these differences and propose new optimizations to bring the performance inside enclaves on par with native code execution outside enclaves.